Santa Lucia Reserve, Choco Andean Region, Northwest Ecuador

 Short staying tourists meanwhile, avoid the hard work and are instead left to explore the beauty of the surrounding forest as they wish – though some of the trails are still pretty tough.

-There is a self-guided walk which takes explorers on a tour lined with numbers, while a leaflet describes the plant and animal species visible, different stages of the forest and ongoing conservation projects in the area.
+There is a self-guided walk that takes explorers on a tour lined with numbers, while a leaflet describes the plant and animal species visible, different stages of the forest and ongoing conservation projects in the area.

 A marvelous afternoon waterfall trek is another option and takes walkers past three fresh waterfalls of varying heights and form, the first releasing cool water from 25 feet into a small pool, before trickling into a stream and disappearing underground- ‘cascadas’ two and three equally as precious.